EB-2 National Interest Waiver (NIW)

 Q. Can I apply for an NIW if I was denied a labor certification?

 Assuming you meet the qualifications for an NIW, your previous denial should not have an impact on the outcome.
+There are several reasons for your PERM to be denied, including there simply being a qualified U.S. worker available to take your employer’s position.
+Cases such as these should not be detrimental to your NIW case.

 Q. Do I need a job offer to be eligible for an NIW?